Urgent action demanded to boost delivery of new homes

 HBF

-Steve Turner is HBF’s Director of Communications.
+Steve Turner is an Executive Director of the Home Builders Federation, leading on communications and media activity.
 Steve qualified as a Civil Engineer before moving into journalism and then communications.
 After six years as Head of Communications for some of Network Rail’s major projects Steve moved into the housing sector and joined HBF in 2008.
 His remit covers HBF’s media relations, marketing and general communications activity plus membership liaison.
-Steve also looks after the HBF Customer Satisfaction Survey.